basuru07/bashOpsScripts/The Phantom C Compiler/README.md

 # The Phantom C Compiler

-You are given a hidden C source file named `phantom.c` located somewhere in the project (most likely in `src/` or root).
+There is a hidden C source file named `phantom.c` somewhere in the project (could be in `src/`, root, or any subdirectory).

+## Your Task

-Your task is to write a Bash script called `execute.sh` that:
+Write a single Bash script called `execute.sh` that:

-## Must Do

-1. Compile the file `phantom.c` into a working executable
+* Finds the file `phantom.c` no matter where it is
-2. Place the final executable inside the folder `./out/`
-3. Name the executable `phantom` (or `phantom.exe` on Windows)
+* Compiles it into an executable named `phantom` (or `phantom.exe` on Windows)
+* Places the executable in the `out/` directory
-4. The compiled program must:
-   - Print exactly these two lines when run:
+* The compiled program must print exactly these two lines when run:

 ```
 Greetings from the phantom realm!
 The compilation was successful.
 ```

+* Must recompile every time the script is run (even if source didn't change)
+* Must work on both Linux and Windows runners
+* Must use a proper C compiler (`gcc`, `clang`, or `cc`)

+## Requirements

+* The script must perform a recursive search to locate `phantom.c`
+* Compilation must produce a working executable in the `out/` directory
+* Output format must match exactly (no extra spaces, newlines, or text)
+* No caching or skipping compilation — always recompile on each run